Looking for a good Palawan itinerary as part of your Philippines itinerary?

 Although you could technically visit Coron on day trips from El Nido it’s way better to stay on the island itself otherwise it’s so rushed.

-Take a local boat leaving from a small pier not far from El Nido (an agent in El Nido will help arrange everything if you want).
+Take a boat from El Nido to Coron (an agent in El Nido will help arrange everything if you want).

 You should arrive late afternoon into the town where you will stay (there’s only one main one and is where the boats stop).